Dressed-state master equation for two strongly coupled two-level atoms with long-lived entanglement: Derivation of the dressed-state master equation

-Note that, in contrast with Ref. \cite{petruccione}, we have four indices instead of two.
-This is due to the fact that the field couples differently to each atom, as their positions are in different, se also Appendix \ref{sec:derivemaster}.
-In this form taking the separation between the ions into account one is lead to the expressions
+Note that, in contrast with Ref. \cite{BreuerPetruccione2002}, we have four indices instead of two.
+This is because the field couples differently to each atom, as their positions are different; see also Appendix \ref{sec:derivemaster}.
+Taking the separation between the atoms into account, one is led to the expressions